 The key advice, if you are purchasing a hot tub for advanced hydrotherapy and greater wellness, is invest wisely.
 Hot tubs range from very simple ‘entry level’ models that are designed mostly for warm water socialising and family leisure fun to more advanced ‘luxury’ designs with state-of-the-art hydrotherapy functionality.
 There are also a wide range of ‘mid-range’ options that provide good levels of hydrotherapy capability within specific seating configurations.

 Although it is wise to use websites for research, if you are seeking to gain top quality hydrotherapy to ease your back pain then we would strongly advise against purchasing a hot tub from a faceless ‘web shop’ and instead seek out WhatSpa?
-Approved showroom suppliers who have a wide range of options that you can sit in and wet test before purchasing.
+Approved hot tub showrooms who have a wide range of options that you can sit in and wet test before purchasing.

 To allow you to stretch your budget for maximum expenditure capability and ensure greater choice, many dealers offer finance options ranging from a few years ‘interest free’ to a major finance scheme investment spanning up to ten years.
-By using this option to gain a quality hot tub you will also have extra peace of mind that the model should be covered during the lifetime of the finance agreement.
+By purchasing one of the WhaSpa?
+Approved best hot tubs you will also have extra peace of mind that the model should be covered during the lifetime of the finance agreement.

 Most above ground hot tubs generally incorporate between 20 and 100 jets.
 These are targeted at various parts of your body, including the legs, back and shoulders to help tackle muscle fatigue, soreness and general aches and pains.
 It is important to remember, though, that when it comes to jets for easing back pain it is all about quality, rather than quantity.